Veering triangulations and the Thurston norm: homology to isotopy: The bigon property and efficient bigon property

-Let $r_1, r_2, s, L_1, L_2$ be defined as in the previous lemma.
-We assume that $L_1$ is an upward ladder and $L_2$ is downward; the argument in the other case will be symmetric.
-We may assume the downward flat triangle in $L_2$ immediately below $\shad(\kappa)$ is non-hinge.
+Let $u, v, s, L_u, L_v$ be defined as in the previous lemma, where $\delta=\delta_0$.
+We assume that $L_u$ is an upward ladder and $L_v$ is downward; the argument in the other case will be symmetric.
+We may assume the downward flat triangle in $L_v$ immediately below $\shad(\kappa_0)$ is non-hinge.
 For suppose otherwise; then after a sequence of tetrahedron moves there would be an available tetrahedron move across the hinge tetrahedron and we would be finished by \Cref{lem_nohingemoves}.
 We have drawn the situation in \Cref{fig_efficient3}, in the case where $\kappa$ has length 2.
+Let $t_0$ be the lowest flat triangle in $\shad(\kappa)$, and let $\hex_0$ be the $\tau$-face corresponding to the top of $t_0$.

 In \Cref{fig_efficient34}, we have drawn the tetrahedra corresponding to the three flat triangles shown in \Cref{fig_efficient3}.
-Let $a, r_2', s'$ be the conduits of $S^\flat\cap \partial \mr M$ as labeled in \Cref{fig_efficient34}.
-Note that $s'$ is a rung conduit since it is a 0-0 branch of an upward flat triangle.
-Also, since all the flat triangles in $\shad(\kappa)$ are non-hinge, $r_2'$ is a rung conduit.
-We conclude that the junction of $r_2'$ and $s'$ must be a cusp of a $\flat$-disk $\delta'$, by \Cref{lem_negativerungs}.
+Let $a, b, v', s'$ be the conduits of $\del N_\epsilon$ as labeled in \Cref{fig_efficient34}, and let $t_0'$ be the tip colored pink in that figure.
+Note that $s'$ is a rung conduit since it is a 0-0 edge of an upward flat triangle.
+Also, since all the flat triangles in $\shad(\kappa)$ are non-hinge, $v'$ is a rung conduit.
+We conclude that the junction of $v'$ and $s'$ is a cusp of a $\flat$-disk $\delta_1$, by \Cref{lem_negativerungs}.
+We may assume that the next conduit of $\partial\delta_1$ in the sequence $(s', v',\dots)$ is not $a$.
+If it were, then $S^\flat\cap \partial \mr M$ would wrap around 3 conduits of the leftmost flat triangle in \Cref{fig_efficient34} (colored black), and after a tetrahedron move $\partial \mr S^\flat$ would have backtracking so a face move would decrease the area of $S^\flat$.